Category Archives: 1957 Films

 12 Angry Men (1957) is a timeless story told and retold wonderfully on the live stage.
 Lumet brings the production to the big screen powerfully and effectively by using cinematic elements to produce the proper emotions from his audience.

-The film holds up very well as sadly many of the stereotypes and beliefs that the jurors possess are still held by many Americans to this day.
+The film holds up very well as, sadly, many of the stereotypes and beliefs that the jurors possess are still held by many Americans.

 Oscar Nominations: Best Motion Picture, Best Director-Sidney Lumet, Best Screenplay Based on Material from Another Medium